 Two sheen samples collected from the Dawson Cove Inlet Channel and Dawson Cove Open Water Area resembled crude oil from the Pegasus Pipeline (see table below).
-Additionally one sample from the Dawson Cove Inlet Channel may have contained some crude oil (see table below).
-Oil spots (0.1 to 5 inch in diameter) have been observed at sheen locations in the Dawson Cove Inlet Channel and Dawson Cove Open Water during the sheen monitoring period.
+Additionally the chemical composition of one sample from the Dawson Cove Inlet

-11 The two sheens with oil spots observed in the concrete channel during the week of December 2 to 8, 2013, when a construction crew was paving asphalt on North Starlite Road.
+12 The two sheens with oil spots observed in the concrete channel during the week of December 2 to 8, 2013, when a construction crew was paving asphalt on North Starlite Road.
 It is possible that that the oil spots observed in the concrete channel were associated with the construction activity.